 Important complications of regional anaesthesia

-- Pain - 25% of patients still experience pain despite spinal anaesthesia.
+- Pain - patients may still experience pain despite spinal anaesthesia.

 - Post-dural headache from cerebrospinal fluid (CSF) leak.